Alamance Battleground

 In answer to your Petition, I am to acquaint you that I have ever been attentive to the true Interest of this Country, and to that of every Individual residing within it.
 I lament the fatal Necessity to which you have now reduced me, by withdrawing yourselves from the Mercy of the Crown, and the Laws of your Country, to require you who are Assembled as Regulators, to lay down your Arms, Surrender up the outlawed Ringleaders, and Submit yourselves to the Laws of your Country, and then, rest on the lenity and Mercy of Government.
 By accepting these Terms in one Hour from the delivery of this Dispatch you will prevent an effusion of Blood, as you are at this time in a state of War and Rebellion against your King, your Country, and your Laws."

-The sheriff read this letter to groups of Regulators, this illustrated the Johnston riot act, meaning that the Regulators had one hour to disperse or force was legalized.
-Shortly after, may be about 15 mins later Tryon arrives with 1,000 men marching through the open woods in line of battle dragging 8 cannons.
-They setup along the road and wait for the hour to expire.
-The Regulators stand boldly baring their chest infront of the cannons egging the militia on to fire.
-After the hour expired, the sheriff ask once again to the regulators, their answer, "fire and be damned".
-As the sheriff walks back to the safety behind the cannons, Tryon turns to the artillery, loaded with grape shot and opens fire.
-The Regulators scatter, maybe 400 stayed behind to put up a resistance, as many Regulators where not armed.
-The cannons keep firing on the Regulators for a 30 minutes until Tryon advances the militia on to the ruminates and pursues them for another hour and a half.
-At the end of the day Tryon suffers minor casualties while the Regulators suffer 100 killed and 200 wounded.
+The sheriff read this letter to groups of Regulators.
+This illustrated the Johnston riot act, meaning that the Regulators had one hour to disperse or face consequences.
+Shortly after, Tryon arrives with 1,000 men marching through the open woods, dragging eight cannons.
+They set up along the road, waiting for the hour to expire.
+The Regulators stand boldly in front of the cannons, daring the militia on to fire.
+After the hour expired, the sheriff asked the Regulators to disperse.
+Their answer, "fire and be damned."
+Tryon turns to the artillery, loaded with grape shot and opens fire.
+The Regulators scatter, though roughly 400 stayed behind to put up a resistance.
+Many Regulators where not armed.
+The cannons fire on the Regulators for 30 minutes until Tryon advances the militia and pursues them for another hour and a half.
+At the end of the day, Tryon suffers minor casualties while the Regulators suffer 100 killed and 200 wounded.

-The rebellion of the Regulators was crushed. exact numbers are unknown.
-Tryon took many prisoners; seven were later hanged.
+The rebellion of the Regulators was crushed.
+Tryon took many prisoners, of which seven were later hanged.
 Many Regulators moved on to other frontier areas beyond North Carolina.
 Those who stayed were offered pardons by the governor in exchange for pledging an oath of allegiance to the royal government and the surrender of their arms.

-The War of the Regulation illustrates how dissatisfied much of the population was during the days before the American Revolution.
-The stanch different between classes in North Carolina was on full display during the Regulation as the leaders of Tryon's militia where Plantation owners and wealthy "elites".
-The Regulation also is an example the growing issues of British imperial polices causing unrest in local populations.
-Though during the Revolution many Regulators, such as James Hunter to remain loyal to the king and fight as a loyalist.
-While the leaders of Tryon's militia would lead the American Revolution and the war of independence, such as first governor of NC Richard Caswell.
+The War of the Regulation illustrates the dissatisfaction of the population before the American Revolution.
+The staunch differences between classes in North Carolina was on full display during this conflict, as the leaders of Tryon's militia were plantation owners and wealthy elites.
+The Regulation also is an example of how growing issues with British imperial polices caused unrest in local populations.
+Interestingly, during the American Revolution many Regulators, including James Hunter, remained loyal to the king and fought as a loyalist.
+Leaders of Tryon's militia, such as Richard Caswell who would go on to become the first governor of North Carolina, fought against the crown.